 For example, Kristina Yelisichenko of Periodix, have used chatbots on different websites for online shopping, booking flight & train tickets, and check events in the city, but with mixed reviews.
 However, she does use a chatbot called PocketCoach daily, and the reason being - it's on her mobile.

-"I started using it when it was on Facebook Messenger," responded Kristina, "but a few weeks ago, they launched an app for iOS and Android with additional features."
+"I started using it when it was on Facebook Messenger," responded Kristina, "but a few weeks ago, they launched a chatbot app for iOS and Android with additional features."

 PocketCoach is a free chat application that helps to reduce anxiety through meditation, relaxation, and education on how to handle mental health disorders.

-"The most significant advantages of the chat app are getting it everywhere, and having a short conversation on the go that allows me to feel better," says Kristina.
+"The most significant advantages of the chatbot app are getting it everywhere, and having a short conversation on the go that allows me to feel better," says Kristina.

 Smartphones are an absolute way to communicate nowadays.
 Thus, chatting on mobile apps comes so inherent.